KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws1-dom/2elementvalue.md

 2. Find the `onclick` event handler on line 4.
 Place your cursor between the opening and closing curly braces (these: `{}`) and press `Enter`.

   Your cursor will be on a new line in between those curly braces that denote the function body.
-Notice how Atom has indented your cursor as well.
+Notice how Atom indents your cursor position as well.
 This is to help with code readability.
 Your code should now look similar to this:
    ```javascript
 document.getElementById('order-btn').onclick = function () {
 };